 In a Patronage Market:

-- Creators launch a unique personal cryptocurrency backed by services which makes it spendable.
+- Creators issue unique personal cryptocurrencies backed by products and/or services which makes it spendable.

 Let’s learn about the Patronage Markets concept and how it works.